 5 – Fall isn’t really fall: October – November

-Fall definitely isn’t the fall; you may be thinking off with the changing of leaves and the crisp, fresh air.
+Fall definitely isn’t the fall you may be thinking of with the changing of leaves and the crisp, fresh air.
 It is still pretty hot in Orlando, and everything is still lush and green due to the constant sun and warm temps of Florida.
 As it gets deeper into fall, the evening temperatures start to get a little bit cooler.
 So for during the day pack the comfortable summer clothes that we already talked about and then maybe have a light jacket or hoodie ready for the evenings, so you are prepared if there is a cooler night.
 It does happen, and once the sun goes down can feel a bit chilly after you have been sweating in 90-degree weather and sunshine all day.

 4 – Florida winters: December – February

-Winter in the Orlando area is definitely different than what you would find in northern states.
+Winter in the Orlando area is definitely different than what you would find in the northern states.
 Average highs are in the low 70s.
 A cold day is in the upper 50s or lower 60s.
 It is incredibly comfortable, and the sun doesn’t feel near as warm, but it’s still a refreshing change from the frigid, cold temps where you may be coming from.
 The nights can get a little chilly though.
 There are usually a couple of days a year where it may even get to around 32 degrees.
 If you travel during this time then you will want to bring a jacket or hoodie and pants for the evenings.
 During the day, you can likely be comfortable in shorts, but by nighttime, you’d likely get a little bit chilly.

 3 – Spring break: March-May